+My research interests are in corpus linguistics, critical discourse analysis, digital humanities, gender, queer theory, language and ideology and language and politics.
 My PhD was on the media representation of the British women’s suffrage movement and you can read more about it on this page about women’s suffrage.
-My research interests include corpus linguistics, critical discourse analysis, digital humanities, gender, queer theory, language and ideology and language and politics.

 In my spare time(!)
 I enjoy reading and, as evidenced by this site, messing around with computers.
-I consider tea a physical and psychological necessity and seem to be curating a small(ish) collection of teas.
+I consider tea a physical and psychological necessity and seem to be curating a not insignificant collection of teas.

 This blog came about because apparently it’s how all the cool kids are disseminating their research these days.
 I discuss my research, but I also try to write about how my research relates to present day protest movements, activism, books, academic experiences, other things I’m interested in, and sometimes my life as an early career researcher.